maikol-solis/topsa/README.md

 # TopSA (Topological Sensitivity Analysis)

-To install the lastest version use the instruction:
+To install the latest version use the instruction:

 ```
 remotes::install_github("maikol-solis/topsa@develop")